 Consulting of Travel Agency Business

 Travel agents have access to tens of thousands of data points that a typical passenger does not.
 They gain a unique perspective on travel as a result of this.

-With the ability to analyse hundreds, if not millions, of airline and travel-related data, the agent can present travellers with unique insights.
+With the ability to analyze hundreds, if not millions, of airline and travel-related data, the agent can present travellers with unique insights.

-For example, one app-based company tells its users of the average wait period at each of Walt Disney World’s many attractions.
+For example, one app-based company tells its users about the average wait period at each of Walt Disney World’s many attractions.

-This information is then used by the startup to optimise the timetable for its users.
+This information is then used by the startup to optimize the timetable for its users.